factcheckingnewbie/CTMenu_Runner/doc/CopilotDefaultInstructions.md

 5. MATCH references in templates EXACTLY with the registration patterns
 6. CLOSE all templates properly with no unterminated elements
 7. TEST reference generation mentally before implementing references
-8. GENERATE complete code for ALL files that depend on each other
+8. GENERATE completegot commi  code for ALL files that depend on each other
 9. VERIFY templates extending parent templates are compatible with the block structure of parents
 10. IMPLEMENT initialization files in all package directories
 11. GENERATE complete files - never partial files